 What is a Warehouse Management System (WMS)?

-A warehouse management system (WMS) is software designed to manage and optimize warehouse operations.
-Today’s WMS systems support your ERP, optimize picking routes, offer real-time inventory updates and give you visibility of your supply chain.
+A warehouse management system (WMS) is software designed to manage and optimise warehouse operations.
+Modern WMS platforms often integrate with ERP systems to improve inventory visibility and operational control, optimise picking routes, offer real-time inventory updates and give you visibility of your supply chain.

 Core WMS Functions: